General biosecurity obligation for fire ants

-Individuals and organisations moving or storing fire ant carriers can fulfil their GBO by:
+Individuals and businesses moving or storing materials that may carry fire ants can fulfil their GBO by doing the following:

-- understanding what fire ants look like and what materials they might be moved in
+- understand what fire ants look like and what materials they might be moved in

-- being aware if you are living or working in a fire ant biosecurity zone
+- be aware if you are living or working close to or within in a fire ant biosecurity zone

-- cleaning down machinery and equipment used when dealing with fire ant carriers before moving the equipment off site
+- clean machinery and equipment used when working with materials that may carry fire ants, before moving the equipment off-site

 The Biosecurity Regulation 2016 prescribes procedures that you must follow when moving or storing a fire ant carrier.
-Find about more about procedures for managing each fire ant carrier.
+Learn about more procedures for managing each fire ant carrier.